LucyKeed/LucyKeed/README.md

 Nice to meet you!

 - 🔭 I’m currently working on my coding skills & learning the fundamentals🔤
-- 🌱 I’m currently learning Python 🐍
+- 🌱 I’m currently learning Python 🐍 but also devloping my HTML, CSS knowledge.
 - 👯 I’m looking to collaborate on any projects suitable for beginners 👶
 - 🤔 I’m looking for help with learning the fundamentals and recommnedations
 - 📫 How to reach me: lucy.keedwell@hotmail.co.uk